 Yes.
 Court marriage in Karachi is legally valid when Nikah is solemnized by a licensed Nikah Khawan and registered with the Union Council under Sindh marriage laws.

-How long does court marriage take in Karachi?
+How long does a court marriage take in Karachi?

 What is the court marriage fee in Karachi?

-Standard same-day court marriage fee in Karachi ranges between PKR 25,000 and PKR 30,000 depending on urgency and documentation requirements.
+The standard same-day court marriage fee in Karachi ranges between PKR 25,000 and PKR 30,000, depending on urgency and documentation requirements.

-What documents are required for court marriage in Karachi?
+What documents are required for a court marriage in Karachi?

 Bride and groom CNICs, six photographs each, two witnesses, and free-will affidavits.
-Divorce or death certificate is required if previously married.
+A divorce or death certificate is required if previously married.

-Is parental consent required for court marriage in Karachi?
+Is parental consent required for a court marriage in Karachi?

 No. Adults aged 18 or above can marry by free consent under Pakistani law.